×

 When we asked people why foreigners move to Taiwan, they responded:

 "Taiwan is an attractive destination for expats due to its vibrant culture, friendly people, and excellent quality of life.
 The cost of living is relatively low compared to other countries in the region, making it an ideal place to live and work.
 Additionally, Taiwan is a safe and secure country with a strong economy and a well-developed infrastructure.
 The country also offers a wide range of activities and attractions, from its stunning natural scenery to its bustling cities.
-With its diverse culture, delicious cuisine, and welcoming people, Taiwan is an ideal destination for expats looking for a new home," replied one expat when asked about moving to Taiwan.
+With its diverse culture, delicious cuisine, and welcoming people, Taiwan is an ideal destination for expats looking for a new home," commented one expat who moved to Taiwan.

 Get Quote